Lyall/UltrawidePatches/Forza Motorsport (2023)/README.md

 # Forza Motorsport (2023)
 Patch for pillarboxing/letterboxing outside of gameplay.

+## Warning
+1. This may be unsafe to use online.
+I recommend you disable it if playing multiplayer races.

 ## Installation
 1. Click on the game zip (GAME_SUWSF.zip) file.